M34 and M34A buses

 The 34th Street Crosstown Line is a surface transit line on 34th Street in Manhattan, New York City, United States.
-It currently hosts the M34/M34A Select Bus Service routes of MTA's Regional Bus Operations.
+It currently hosts the M34/M34A SBS routes of MTA's Regional Bus Operations.
 The M34 runs from 12th Avenue to FDR Drive via 34th Street, while the M34A runs from Port Authority Bus Terminal to Waterside Plaza.

 Route

 For most of its length, the M34 uses 34th Street to travel crosstown.
 There is a one-block stretch of the westbound route, between 11th and 12th Avenues, that runs along 33rd Street; this is because the M34 needs to terminate along the northbound West Side Highway.
 At its eastern end, the M34 turns north onto the service road under FDR Drive to terminate at the East 34th Street Ferry Landing, which requires the M34 to make a U-turn at 35th Street and down southbound FDR Drive for one block.

 The M34A uses a different route than the M34 at its western and eastern ends.
 It travels along Eighth Avenue northbound and Ninth Avenue southbound between 34th Street and 43rd Street (using 43rd Street to terminate westbound), thereby serving the Port Authority Bus Terminal.
 It also uses Second Avenue southbound and the FDR Drive service road northbound between 23rd Street and 34th Street in order to serve its Waterside Plaza terminus as well as Peter Cooper Village.
 The eastbound segment of the M34A between Second Avenue and FDR Drive uses 23rd Street.